Get 80% off your plan for your first 3 months*

 What is due diligence when buying a business?

 Due diligence is your comprehensive investigation of a business before you buy it.
-It’s the research and analysis that verifies the business is what it claims to be and worth your investment.
+This research and analysis verifies the business is what it claims to be and worth your investment.

 Why is due diligence important?

-Due diligence protects you from costly acquisition mistakes by uncovering risks before you buy.
-While sellers must represent their business accurately, it’s your responsibility to verify everything.
+Due diligence protects you from costly mistakes when acquiring a business by uncovering risks before you buy.
+While sellers must represent their business accurately, it's your responsibility to verify everything.

-Proper due diligence ensures you’re making a sound decision, paying a fair price, and meeting regulatory requirements.
-Thorough due diligence helps you avoid discovering serious problems after the deal closes, such as:
+Thorough due diligence ensures you're making a sound decision, paying a fair price, and meeting regulatory requirements.
+It helps you avoid discovering serious problems after the deal closes, such as:

 Essential due diligence checklists before buying a business